krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 [file]{iteration}-[class]{}-[func]{for_loop}
 ```

-Figure 2-1 shows the flowchart for this summation function.
+The figure below shows the flowchart for this summation function.

 ![Flow block diagram of the summation function](iteration_and_recursion.assets/iteration.png)